Enix-Blockchain-Element/Enix-Smart-Contract-Creation-Deployment/README.md

 Once you have those three ready, the first two of which you can get once your smart contract is compiled, you can head over to Wallet and deploy:

 ![alt text](https://github.com/Enix-Blockchain-Element/SmartContract/blob/master/photo_2562-10-12%2022.03.49.jpeg)
-Compiling https://etherscan.io/address/0x167cb3f2446f829eb327344b66e271d1a7efec9a as an example for ENIX Blockchain
+Compiling https://etherscan.io/address/0x167cb3f2446f829eb327344b66e271d1a7efec9a#code as an example for ENIX Blockchain, Gandhiji is a smart contract dapp for ETH https://gandhiji.io